Paperback-iOS/website/src/privacy-policy.md

 The personal information that we collect depends on the context of your interactions with us and the Apps, the choices you make and the products and features you use.
 The personal information we collect can include the following:

 **Social Media Login Data:** We may provide you with the option to register using social media account details, like your Facebook, Twitter or other social media account.
-If you choose to register in this way, we will collect the Information described in the section called "[HOW DO WE HANDLE YOUR SOCIAL LOGINS](#_5-how-do-we-handle-your-social-logins)" below.
+If you choose to register in this way, we will collect the Information described in the section called "[5.
+How do we handle your social logins?](#_5-how-do-we-handle-your-social-logins)" below.

 All personal information that you provide to us must be true, complete and accurate, and you must notify us of any changes to such personal information.